Search DrGAKMAN Blogger

 I love Nintendo and I love to talk Nintendo news, history, business, modding, hacking, repairing, collecting, speculation and that's what my Nintendo AGENDA is all about.
 I used to write for and post at forums of many Nintendo fan and gaming online communities, but I was spending more time talking about games than I was playing games...so I got myself perma-banned from NeoGAF and stopped posting at other gaming sites altogether.
 I took to my Blogger and YouTube to get my thoughts out there.
 That's where I came up with the name "Nintendo AGENDA" for a couple of speculation videos I did a long time ago.
 This is all a work in progress and I have much content in mind to make...I just have to make it!

 I made this section to explain why Nintendo does such...Nintendo things.
 Why do they do this, why don't they do that?
 While it is my POV on their POV, I still think it better answers some of these questions than any "industwy analyst/journalist" or "armchair CEO" out there.
-I tried to arrange these sections in chronological order Nintendo video game hardware historical eras/events.
+I tried to arrange these sections in chronological order Nintendo video game hardware historical eras/events (although there's some sections that transcend any particular generation).
 There's also some other sections with my own theories/ideas throughout.

 Video Game Company = Profit Oriented